colinator27/open-day-dialogue-misc/docs/source/index.rst

 Open Day Dialogue Documentation
 ===============================

 **Hey!
 This documentation is still under construction.
-Sorry if it is a little empty.**
+It is very empty.**

 This is the official documentation for the Open Day Dialogue system, that makes dialogue simple but powerful for games.